Hello web visitor and welcome to my personal website TomJordan.com 🙂

 For the first three years I ran the business whilst holding down day jobs at employers including AOL, Campus Group (then part of MAMA) and Tangozebra (now Google).
 I won, specified and managed the projects and used friends and freelancers I knew to design, write and code.
 It meant an awful lot of phone calls in cupboards, clandestine meetings with my own clients before, during or after the regular working day, very early starts, very late finishes and a shed load of work every evening and every weekend.
 I loved every single minute of it!
 Plus I learnt an awful lot.

 In 2006 I was able to take Acknowledgement full time, employ some people and get an office.
 12 years later we’re still around and still doing what we love.
 We design, build and operate robust customer centric & business critical software for clients big and small.
 We’ve recently branched out into SaaS and we still do a lot of branding, design, UX and consultancy work.
+Our latest venture is Malcolm! – a customer support SaaS product.

 Outside of Acknowledgement I’m involved in a growing B2B travel business – Latitude Travel – and an artist management company called Recognition.
 I also own & day-to-day manage a small portfolio of residential and commercial property most of which is located in Clerkenwell, London.